Nucleon Isovector Axial Form Factors

 The data with open circles in Figure~\ref{fig:esc-axial} are the energy gaps $\Delta E_1^\text{2pt}$ obtained from the nucleon two-point correlators.
 These are roughly independent of momentum and larger than those from $\Sfour$ or $\Ssim$ fits, especially for the smaller $Q^2$ points.
 The difference increases as $Q^2 \to 0$ and $M_\pi \to 0$.
-This behavior is consistent with $\Delta E_1^\text{2pt}$ corresponding to a mixture of radial and higher multiparticle excitation whereas the intermediate excited states identified by the $\Sfour$ and $\Ssim$ fits, $N(\bm{n}) + \pi(-\bm{n})$ and $N(\bm{0})+\pi(-\bm{n})$, have energy decreasing faster with $\bm n$ and $M_\pi$ in those limits.
-At the same time, when making these identifications, it is very important to qualify that the $\Delta E_1$ and $\Delta M_1$ from the two-state fits in $\Sfour$ and $\Ssim$ strategies are effectively trying to account for all the intermediate states that make significant contributions and not just the most intuitive ones.
-Given the size of the effect, improving control over all the excited states that make significant contribution to these correlation functions is key to obtaining precision results for the form factors.
+This behavior is consistent with $\Delta E_1^\text{2pt}$ corresponding to a mixture of radial and higher multiparticle excitation whereas the energy of the intermediate excited states identified by the $\Sfour$ and $\Ssim$ fits, $N(\bm{n}) + \pi(-\bm{n})$ and $N(\bm{0})+\pi(-\bm{n})$, decreases with decreasing $\bm n$ and $M_\pi$.
+A word of caution when making these identifications: it is very important to qualify that the $\Delta E_1$ and $\Delta M_1$ from the two-state fits in $\Sfour$ and $\Ssim$ strategies are effectively trying to account for all the intermediate states that make significant contributions and not just the lowest or the most intuitive ones.
+Given the size of the effect, identifying and improving control over all the excited states that make significant contribution to these correlation functions will be key to obtaining, in the future, higher precision results for the form factors.